qaware/protocurl/DEVELOPER.md

 # Developer

-For development it is recommanded to use the a bash-like Terminal either natively (Linux, Mac) or via MinGW on Windows.
+For development it is recommended to use the a bash-like Terminal either natively (Linux, Mac) or via MinGW on Windows.

 **Preconditions**